renovatebot/renovate/docs/usage/getting-started/private-packages.md

 Currently the preferred way to configure `github.com` credentials for self-hosted Renovate is:

 - Create a read-only Personal Access Token (PAT) for a `github.com` account.
-This can be any GitHub account, it might be better to create an "empty" account just for this purpose.
+This can be any GitHub account, it might be better to create an "empty" account for this purpose.
 - Add the PAT to Renovate using the environment variable `GITHUB_COM_TOKEN`

 ## Package Manager Credentials for Artifact Updating